ideal-lab5/Grants-Program/applications/iris_followup.md

 **Developer X**

-We intend to find another developer to contribute after milestone 1.
-We are currently discussing this with several potential interested parties.
+We intend to find another developer (potentially two) to contribute after milestone 1.
+We are currently discussing this with several interested parties.
 We will ammend this proposal once this role is filled.
 If it is not filled by the time milestone 1 is completed, we will submit an ammendement that reflects this as well.

 **Sebastian Spitzer**